avanzosc/project-addons/project_task_service_partner/README.rst

 Project task service partner
 ============================

-* Create date in partner and project task.
+When a project is related to a sale order link it to the delivery address.

-* Patient in project and task.
+Also show create date in task and contacts list views.

 Bug Tracker
 ===========